GeneralMine/Wyrms-of-Nyrus/docs/updatelog.md

   - Wyrms can now take damage multipliers from both projectile and fire damage at the same time
 - Decompression recipes added for compacted creepbulb & creepflesh blocks
 - Loot tables added for Soldiers
+- Loot tables added for Warriors
-- Added Crawlers (Thanks to UndeadMonkey for the model!)
+- Added Crawlers (Thanks to UndeadMonkey for the model!
+Animations and texture by Modrome)
+- Technical: Loot tables moved to one single, collective class

 #### FIXES & REBALANCES: